 Fundamental Problems.
 These problem sets are selectively located just after most of the example problems.
 They provide students with simple applications of the concepts, and therefore, the chance to develop their problem-solving skills before attempting to solve any of the standard problems that follow.
-In addition, they can be used for preparing for exams, and they can be used at a later time when preparing for the Fundamentals in Engineering Exam.
+In addition, they can be used for preparing for exams.